CAT Exam Preparation 2026: Get Free Study Material, Prep Strategy & Tips from Toppers

 CAT Preparation Tips That Will Enhance Your Performance

 • Keep your CAT 2026 preparation optimum but do not over do anything.
 If you have prepared certain topics already.
-Do not work on them again and again.
-Focus on topics that are still your pain points.
+Do not practice them again and again.
+Focus on weak areas.

 Also read: